I don’t know about you, but I’m sick and tired of reading those low-quality articles about beard growth supplements.

 Well, let me tell you something.

-Even though no single supplement can ever make you go from beardless to bearded, there are still dozens of proven supplements that can increase beard growth rate naturally – and clear research to show it – but the people talking about beard health and growth, in general, are utterly clueless about what it takes to trigger hair growth in the facial area.
+Even though no single supplement can ever make you go from beardless to bearded, there are still dozens of proven supplements and vitamins that can increase beard growth rate naturally – and clear research to show it – but the people talking about beard health and growth, in general, are utterly clueless about the natural ways to make a beard grow faster.

-First and foremost, the people saying bogus like: “there are no known beard growth supplements,” don’t often even understand how and what hormones trigger facial hair growth.
+The people saying bogus like: “There are no known scientifically-proven beard growth supplements.”
+Don’t often even understand how and what hormones trigger facial hair growth.